Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 > Where are you going first?
 > 	- We're going to use soft initiative, so you can say and do what you're doing or where you're going for each round
 > 	- If all sneaking as a group they need to make a group stealth check - take median value of all of their stealth checks

+#### Deactivating the alarm
+The totem in the centre of camp has 3 levels, the bottom tier has the carved face of a bear, the middle a wolf and the top a raven.
+At the very base of the totem, a note written in crayon is pinned.
+The handwriting is childlike, but you're able to make out what it says.

+"Quiet comes when the most protective beast sees where it's pack sleeps, The largest beast sees where it can find a feast, and the freest beast is finally released"

+> Solution: turn the wolf to face the barracks, the bear to face the mess hall and then there will be a click and they can fully remove the raven totem

+#### Opening the Gate
+At the top of the tower you find a crank and a chain

+#### Hot Exit - Swamp

+#### Hot Exit - Gate

+#### Stealth Exit - Swamp

+#### Stealth Exit - Gate

 # The Figure & the Cave